 Seek Support

-Few of us reach our golden years without suffering loss and challenges.
+Few people reach their golden years without suffering loss and challenges.
 Too often, those negative experiences close us off from the world or make us feel alienated from those who can’t understand what we’re going through.
-Support groups offer a chance to not only improve social wellness, but also heal emotional scars.
+Support groups offer a chance to not only improve social wellness but also heal emotional scars.

 Along with your place of worship or independent living community, a basic online search or toll-free line, check out those offered by United Way and AARP.
 These sources can help you find a local place to share your struggles, whether that involves grief, illness, addiction, or other challenges.
 Some support groups are geared toward individuals, while others connect couples with others facing the same problems.